Happy man driving

 In Ireland, penalty points are used to enforce the rules of the road and improve road safety and driver behaviour.

-Penalty points range from one to three points depending on the motoring offence committed.
+Penalty points range from one to five points depending on the motoring offence committed.
 For example, you will receive one penalty point for driving on a cycle track and three penalty points for speeding.

 The most common penalty point notices are for the following offences: